Table of Contents

 You can find out more about these rare causes of pneumonia in our fact sheet on Opportunistic Infections.

 Pneumonias can be very serious for people living with HIV.
-However, there are many things you can do to avoid getting pneumonia, including getting vaccinated against pneumonia and the flu.
+However, there are many things you can do to avoid getting pneumonia, including getting vaccinated against pneumonia, flu and COVID-19.
 In addition, if your CD4 counts are low (below 200), you can take medicines to prevent getting pneumonia.
 It is important that you get regular medical care to make sure you are receiving the right treatments for you.